pointcarre-app/maths.pm/pms/dataviz2/01_installing_python.md

-Nevertheless, independently of your easy with Python installation, you should use a version statisfying `>=3.12`, and preferably `>=3.13`. **Not following those rules could lead to unexpected errors and issues, with the risk of being very time consuming to solve.**
+Nevertheless, independently of your ease with Python installation, you should use a version statisfying `>=3.12`, and preferably `>=3.13`. **Not following those rules could lead to unexpected errors and issues, with the risk of being very time consuming to solve.**
 {: .alert .alert-warning .alert-soft}